 The temporomandibular joints (TMJ) refer to the jaw muscles and joints that help you to open and close your mouth and connect your lower jaw to the skull.
 Without these joints, you would not be able to chew, speak, or swallow!
-Unfortunately, TMJ disorders (or TMD) are quite common and can affect a wide variety of people.
+Unfortunately, TMJ disorders (or TMD) are quite common and can affect many people.
 If you think you might be suffering from TMD, here are a few things you should know.

 1. What is TMD?

 TMD refers to any disorder that affects the temporomandibular joints.
-At each joint, there is a ball and socket, as well as a disc to cushion the joint and allow it to open, glide, or rotate.
-If you have TMD, then you likely have a condition that prevents this complex system of ligaments, muscles, bones, and discs from working properly.
+At each joint, there is a ball and socket and a disc to cushion the joint and allow it to open, glide, or rotate.
+If you have TMD, you likely have a condition that prevents this complex system of ligaments, muscles, bones, and discs from working properly.
 Unfortunately, these disorders can be quite painful for the patient.

 2. What are the symptoms of TMD?